eduardo-w-bandeira/databarn/README.md

 **Data Barn** is a simple in-memory ORM and data carrier, for Python.

-# Using As a Data Carrier
+# Using Data Barn As a Data Carrier
 ## Example of Usage as a Data Carrier

 ```Python